Become a Therapy Team

 Adaptable - able to adjust to new situations and people, moving around medical equipment & tight spaces

-Intelligent - able to learn basic obedience plus specific commands (ie. leave it)
+Intelligent - able to learn basic obedience plus specific commands (e.g. leave it)

 Likes people - eager to meet strangers in a loving way (children are in a different category)